RobinHeidenis/advent-of-code/README.md

 Now I'm working on completing all the years since 2015 before the 2025 edition starts.

+As of 2025-01-25, I have successfully achieved all stars for AOC 2015.
+2015 felt quite a lot easier than 2024, as you can probably tell from the graphs below.
+There certainly were some tough ones, but overall the difficulty has increased quite a lot in recent years.
+I enjoyed the simplicity, but also the toughness in some of them that made you look up more efficient solutions or algorithms to help solve the puzzle.

+I can tell the storylines have gotten better in recent years, since 2015's storyline was nearly non-existant, just random exercises it felt like.
+I'm excited for february, where we're going to get our stars back from the easter bunny :D. See you in the next paragraph!

 ## Running the solutions

 This project uses [Bun](https://bun.sh) instead of Node.js.